-Evaluation Detail Mark/1 Criterion Criterion Quality of Proposal Suitability of the proposal's concept and objectives in relation to the parameters of the strand, to include the following: > the potential of the proposed research to inform policy in the partner strand theme; > the potential of the project to contribute to the future development of research in the topic area.
-Comprehensiveness and quality of the approach to be adopted, including: > research methodology; > data management; > consideration of ethical and sex-gender issues; > limitations of the approach to be adopted.
-45 relevant to the proposed project including demonstration of a proven ability to carry out the work in an impartial and objective manner.
-Policy collaboration and impact Evidence of the identification and integration of key stakeholders, including: engagement with relevant policy community; national and/or international research partners; strategic approach to collaboration, including in dissemination; other resources committed by stakeholders/ partners.
-25 Feasibility of the implementation and management of the proposed project Feasibility of project plan including timeline; Proposed management of the project including an ability to deliver key outputs on time, clarity of description of milestones and feasibility and suitability of timescales.
-20 Proposed Cost and Value for Money Appropriate allocation of resources and demonstrated value for money to include a full description of costs, justification for these costs and a plan to ensure best use of resources.
+Evaluation Detail Mark/100 Criterion Quality of proposal Suitability of the proposal's concept and objectives in relation to the parameters of the strand, to include the following: > the potential of the proposed research to inform policy in the partner strand theme; > the potential of the project to contribute to the future development of research in the topic area.
+45 Comprehensiveness and quality of the approach to be adopted, including: research methodology; data management; consideration of ethical and sex-gender issues; limitations of the approach to be adopted.
+The experience and expertise of the applicant relevant to the proposed project including demonstration of a proven ability to carry out the work in an impartial and objective manner.
+Policy collaboration and impact Evidence of the identification and integration of key stakeholders, including: 25 engagement with relevant policy community; national and/or international research partners; strategic approach to collaboration, including in dissemination; other resources committed by stakeholders/ partners.
+Feasibility of the implementation and management of the proposed project Feasibility of project plan including timeline; Proposed management of the project including an ability to deliver key outputs on time, clarity of description of milestones and feasibility and suitability of timescales.
+20 Proposed cost and value for money Appropriate allocation of resources and demonstrated value for money to include a full description of costs, justification for these costs and a plan to ensure best use of resources.
 10

-Evaluation Detail Mark/100 Criterion - Quality of Suitability of the proposal's concept in relation to the 45 Proposal intention of the scheme, to include the following: The significance and contribution of the proposed project to the specific field of research or research topic.
-The interdisciplinary approach and its relevance to national and/or global challenges addressed by the proposal.
-Comprehensiveness and quality of the approach to be adopted including: research methodology; data management; consideration of ethical and sex-gender issues; limitations of the approach to be adopted.
+Evaluation Detail Mark/100 Criterion Quality of Suitability of the proposal's concept in relation to the 45 proposal intention of the scheme, to include the following: The significance and contribution of the proposed project to the specific field of research or research topic.
+The interdisciplinary approach and its relevance to protect and the specific speci national and/or global challenges addressed by the proposal.
+Comprehensiveness and quality of the approach to be adopted including: research methodology; data management; consideration of ethical and sex-gender issues; Iimitations of the approach to be adopted.
 The experience and expertise of the applicants relevant to the proposed project including demonstration of a proven ability to carry out the work in an impartial and objective manner.
-Collaboration and Potential for further capacity-building (for example, 25 impact consortia building on interdisciplinary projects for European funding programmes).
+Collaboration and impact Potential for further capacity-building (for example, consortia building on interdisciplinary projects for 25 European funding programmes).
 Evidence of the integration of cross-sectoral collaboration, including: non-academic partners secured; coherence, credibility of collaboration, innovative aspects; co-funding from partners; other resources committed by cross-sector partners.
-Feasibility of the Feasibility of project plan including timeline; 20 implementation and management of Proposed management of the project including an ability to deliver key outputs on time, clarity of the description of milestones and feasibility and suitability proposed project of timescales.
+Feasibility of the Feasibility of project plan including timeline; 20 implementation Bronorod management of the project including on chility and management of Proposed management of the project including an ability to deliver key outputs on time, clarity of description of the milestones and feasibility and suitability of timescales. proposed project

-Proposed Cost Appropriate allocation of resources and 10 and Value for demonstrated value for money to include a full Money description of costs, justification for these costs and a plan to ensure best use of resources.
+Proposed cost Appropriate allocation of resources and 10 and value for demonstrated value for money to include a full money description of costs, justification for these costs and a plan to ensure best use of resources.